WORD SORTING JUST GOT BETTER

 Since starting the Daily 5 a few years ago, word sorts are the first thing the students do when they go to the Work on Words station.
 On Monday, they sort and write.
 Tuesday is the favorite: speed sort.
 I found some sand timers from Oriental Trading.
 Wednesday they sort and graph.
 And Thursday they sort and glue the words into their notebooks.
 And on Friday we start with the new sort.
 They can do each sort in less than 5 minutes.

 Now that I’m doing Daily 5, I have much more free time for working with small groups (Hooray!!).
 If I can’t meet with a group on Friday, I use one of my Daily 5 rotations on Monday to catch them up.
 I also try to meet with every group once during the week to play a game that relates to their sorts.
 We have mentioned some of these in previous posts.
-We have a few WTW games available in our shop currently, including a free game Smackdown.
+We have some phonics games in our store that you can use with Words Their Way (but were designed to correlate with our Word Play Phonics curriculum.)

 Because I don’t use WTW for spelling words, I don’t do a “spelling test” of their sorts every week.
 However, I repeat the PSI assessment (mentioned at the beginning of this post) every quarter.
 After assessments I will rearrange the groups as necessary.
 The WTW level sort books provide periodic assessments that I have great intentions of using, but don’t always (okay, very rarely) get time to use.
 I’ve found they provide helpful, but not crucial information, so don’t beat yourself up if you can’t fit them in to your schedule.
 Doing the PSI a few times a year is really a good measure of where my kids are and they don’t typically change so much in a quarter that you need weekly assessments.